 Ireland, with its heavy presence of foreign companies and attractive tax incentives, is one such country.

 While the Irish economy has reacted extremely well to these technological changes, with employment and demand growing strongly, the main issue for the future is how our institutions react to technological change.

 In the next few years, how will our education system adapt to a world where people will have to create their own jobs as opposed to looking for a job given by someone else?

 How will the welfare and tax systems use technology and data to improve efficiency?
 How will politics deal with the winners and losers in this new economy?

 These are important questions.
-Have we learnt anything from the last slump?
+Have we learned anything from the last slump?
 Probably more than we think but less than we should.
 Human nature is what it is, and the housing market risks inflating yet more in the year ahead.

 The big question is how are we positioning ourselves as individuals and ultimately as a country for this brave new world.